satrianovian20/Offline-ai-chat-coding-gui/README.md

 This project needs support to keep development going.
 If you find it useful, please consider supporting by purchasing a license.

 "This source code is not the final version, compiling to EXE requires special setup & modular stress testing.
 The EXE version is only available through official purchase."

+"Creating your own EXE requires hours of environment setup, modular debugging, and stress testing.
+For just $5 (the equivalent of one visit), you get a ready-to-use, stable version."

+"The EXE version has been tested with all active features → Chunk Resume, Auto Save, Role Mode, Stop Prompt.
+These features are not fully active if you only use the source code."

 🙏 Thank you for supporting chaos developers!